-However, you once more won’t really be able to hit ultra settings or comfortably play AAA games, but this laptop is excellent for medium quality games.
+However, you once more won’t really be able to hit ultra settings or comfortably play AAA games, but this laptop is excellent for medium-quality games.

-This laptop gives you plenty of storage, with 512GB SSD you will not have any issue housing whichever games you decided to install and keep in rotation.
+This gaming laptop gives you plenty of storage, with 512GB SSD you will not have any issue housing whichever games you decided to install and keep in rotation.
 You will have quick access to these games, along with any other data you decide to download, such as films and music.

-Even if you were to upgrade your GPU to be able to run higher-level games, this storage would still be fine.
+Even if you were to buy an upgrade for your GPU to be able to run higher-level games, this storage would still be fine.
 You get 8GB of DDR4 RAM which is plenty to run most games on the current market, however, you will be limited in some areas.
 You won’t be able to stream comfortably and you will struggle as an editor if your software is very RAM demanding.
 But general multitasking should be absolutely fine.

-This laptop is very minimalistic, which I think looks really good.
+This gaming laptop is very minimalistic, which I think looks really good.
 It uses a white backlit keyboard which makes it look clean and simplistic, as opposed to the popular bright red that is common in gaming laptops.

 The case also looks good and could easily blend into any setting, increasing the versatility of the laptop.
 This laptop would be good if you were someone who casually games and doesn’t want a laptop completely dedicated to gaming, as this could be used at school or work comfortably.